 What is a prison arts program?

-Prison arts programming refers to art-based workshops, projects, and courses offered in prisons.
+Prison arts programming refers to art-based workshops, projects, and courses offered in prisons, jails, juvenile detention centers, reentry or diversion programs.
 Possible art forms include creative writing, poetry, visual art, dance, drama, and music.
 Yoga, meditation, and horticulture may also be considered prison arts programs.
 All of these art forms may also be combined into multi-disciplinary art programs.

 Who offers these programs?